joanfx/linux-permission-hardening-lab/README.md

 # authorization-management-lab
-A detailed write-up and demonstration of a lab focused on managing authorization, adapted from the Google Cybersecurity Professional Certificate.
+A detailed write-up and demonstration of a lab focused on managing authorization.

 # My First Cyber Lab: Managing Authorization